kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-do.md

 ## Install KubeSphere on DOKS

-Now that the cluster is ready, you can install KubeSphere following this steps:
+Now that the cluster is ready, you can install KubeSphere following the steps below:

 - Install KubeSphere using kubectl.
 The following command is only for the default minimal installation.